 No. In fact, the opposite is true.
-Over the past several years, Matawan residential properties have increased in value more than the national average.
-According to Redfin, Matawan's median sale price is 17% higher than the national average.
-Zillow reports that in 2024 Matawan residential properties increased in market value by 10%, compared to Monmouth County as a whole, at 7.6%.
-Matawan property values are doing very well.
+Over the past several years, Matawan residential properties have increased in value much more than some of our neighbors.
+Since 2019, Matawan residential properties have increased in value by 7.1%.
+Compared to Aberdeen (5.9%), Holmdel (3.9%), and Marlboro (0.6%) over that same time period, Matawan property values are doing very well.
 There is a reason why Matawan is considered one of the hot spots in the Monmouth County housing market.